Gathering Point: Decoding Nutritional Labels

-- February 7, noon, Community Hospital South, Education Center
+- August 5, noon, Community Hospital South, Education Center

 New to Medicare

 What is Part A?
 Parts B, C, and D?
 What happens if I don't want Medicare?
 How do I sign up?
 Getting ready to retire and learning about your insurance options can be overwhelming.
-If you are getting ready to use Medicare for insurance, there is a lot to learn and are many decisions to make.
+If you are getting ready to use Medicare for insurance, there is a lot to learn and many decisions to make.
 This session will give you the information you need to get started planning and clear up confusion about how Medicare works.
 In this informational session, SHIP, the State Health Insurance Assistance Program, will help guide you on where to start in the Medicare process.

-Know Your Numbers!
+Know Your Numbers

 Stroke Support Group

-AARP Safe Driver Refresher
+AARP Smart Driver

 - To learn defensive driving techniques, new traffic laws, rules of the road, and much more.

-- To find out how to adjust your driving to to age-related changes in vision, hearing and reaction time.
+- To find out how to adjust your driving to age-related changes in vision, hearing and reaction time.

 - You don't have to take a test.

 - Millions of people have taken advantage of this valuable course.

 This program provides attendees with an understanding of the difference between age-related memory loss and Alzheimer’s and what to do if they or someone they know has signs of the disease.
 Attendees will view video footage of real people who are living with the early stages of dementia and their families addressing fears and myths associated with Alzheimer’s disease.